Northern pygmy owl: Feeding

 Pygmy owls are purportedly "sit-and-wait" predators, though they in fact hunt somewhat actively, moving from perch to perch with short flights, and pursuing prey at all levels of forest structure.
 They swoop down on prey; they may also catch insects in flight.
 They eat small mammals, birds and large insects, and may take a variety of other vertebrates and invertebrates.
+These can include voles, warblers, tits, and/or finches.
 Mountain pygmy owls occasionally take prey species the same size or larger than themselves (e.g. California quail); however, small to medium-sized birds and small mammals are the norm.
 They've been observed eating Wilson's warblers.
 These owls are diurnal, and also active at dawn and dusk.